Kamala Harris addresses DNC and accepts Democratic presidential nomination

 "My entire career, I've only had one client: the people.
 And so, on behalf of the people, on behalf of every American regardless of party, race, gender or the language your grandmother speaks, on behalf of my mother and everyone who has ever set out on their own unlikely journey, on behalf of Americans like the people I grew up with, people who work hard, chase their dreams, and look out for one another, on behalf of everyone whose story could only be written in the greatest nation on earth, I accept your nomination to be president of the United States of America," she said.

-Harris kicked off her speech offering her thanks to President Biden, calling his character "inspiring," and predicted history would look favorably upon his record in office.
-The vice president used her remarks to share her life story about being raised by a single mother in California and the circumstances that motivated her to become a prosecutor, and to encourage voters to look to a future that moves past division and embraces unity.
+Harris kicked off her speech by offering her thanks to President Biden, calling his character "inspiring," and she predicted history would look favorably upon his record in office.
+The vice president used her remarks to share her life story about being raised by a single mother in California and the circumstances that motivated her to become a prosecutor.
+She also sought to encourage voters to look to a future that moves past division and embraces unity.

+But she did not hold back in attacking her opponent in November, former President Donald Trump, whom she lambasted as an "unserious" person found guilty by a jury of his peers for committing felony crimes and who acts only in his own interests.

 "With this election, our nation has a precious, fleeting opportunity to move past the bitterness, cynicism and divisive battles of the past, a chance to chart a new way forward, not as members of any one party or faction, but as Americans," she said.